 One of Robin Hood’s best-known Merry Men is Will Scarlett, who has regularly been depicted as being Robin’s nephew, cousin or half-brother throughout the ballads, TV shows and movies.

 A skilled swordsman with a hot temper, he’s usually shown as the youngest of the Merry Men and is said to have escorted Maid Marian to Edwinstowe on her wedding day.

-Will was from a village called Blidworth, about a 20-minute drive from Edwinstowe and Sherwood Forest (if you go the correct way!).
-And at the Church of St. Mary of the Purification is his unmarked grave.
+Will was from a village called Blidworth, about a 20-minute drive from Edwinstowe and Sherwood Forest.
+And his unmarked grave can be found in the graveyard of the Church of St. Mary of the Purification.

-After parking up in the pub carpark next door to the church, we enter the graveyard and start our hunt for the unmarked grave, with it dawning on us… how are we supposed to find the right one if it’s unmarked??
+We park in the pub carpark next door to the church, and enter the graveyard and start our hunt for the unmarked grave with it dawning on us… how are we supposed to find the right one if it’s unmarked??

-This time Google does help… a quick image search shows us what we’re looking out for, and after walking around the back of the church and exiting the main ground via a gate the small monument is there just off the pathway.
+A quick Google image search shows us what we’re looking for, and after walking around the back of the church and exiting the main ground via a gate, we find the small monument there just off the pathway.
 And it looks like someone has recently places some white flowers on it.

 TrovenTrippers Robin Hood Authenticity Rating – 5/10.
 An unmarked grave in the grounds of a 15th century church, 300 hundred years after the days of Robin Hood?
 There was apparently an earlier Norman church on the same site so it’s possible, but how does anyone really know if it is or not?